sudoroom/meshtastic-web/README.md

 - Select recipient from dropdown (channel or specific node)
 - Type your message and hit Send or press Enter
 - Incoming messages appear automatically in real-time
+- Use tabs to filter messages: All Messages, Channel (MediumFast), or Direct Messages
+- If `gspeak` is installed, DMs and other channels will be read aloud (MediumFast channel is silent due to high traffic)

 ## Recreating the Virtual Environment